jeunetoujour/AngelSuite/README.md

 -AggroList as simple, it showed anytime an NPC or Player targetted you, hence Aggro list.
 It was useful for Pvp sometimes

--AionAPP and AIONBot, don't really recall those
+-AionAPP and AIONBot, don't really recall those.
+AionAPP may have been a program in the early days that used AionMemory library.

 -Aionbotsource was different versions of Angelbot1, before I knew what SVN/Git was...